 Construction project management software is collaborative technology that allows the parties involved in a construction project to find, share, and update information related to the project.
 Common functions of these tools handle various aspects of the project such as scheduling, contract and permit management, quality assurance, and safety.

-Construction project management software is often the primary collaboration tool for individuals and teams working on construction projects to share information and collaborate on project documents once the project has broken ground.
+Construction project management software is often the primary collaboration tool for individuals and teams working on construction projects to share information and collaborate on documents once the project has broken ground.
 Teams use this technology to track the progress and costs of one or more projects.

 Construction Project Management Features